 *Please note that there may be a small travel fee per lesson if you fall outside a thirty-mile radius of Detroit, Michigan, where I am based.
 This rate will be discussed before confirming our first lesson.

-I accept checks at the beginning of each lesson.
+I accept checks or cash at the beginning of each lesson.
 Should it be more convenient, we can coordinate a single pay at the beginning of each month of lessons.

 Interested in learning more?
 Ready to book your first lesson?
 Please contact me through the form below.
 I look forward to hearing from you!